leftieFriele/karma-referee/README.md

 This project enables you to use [referee](https://github.com/busterjs/referee) (previously known as [buster-assertions](http://docs.busterjs.org/en/latest/modules/referees/#buster-assertions)) as part of your tests running on [Karma-runner](http://karma-runner.github.io/).

-In addition to referee the plugin also expose the features in the [referee-sinon]() module which provides sinon features as part of your assertions.
+In addition to referee, the plugin also exposes the features in the [referee-sinon]() module, which provides sinon-specific assertions such as `assert.calledOnce` and others. [formatio](https://github.com/busterjs/formatio) is also used to pretty-print error messages from referee and sinon.

-## Instalation
+## Installation

 	$ npm install karma-referee --save-dev

-Add ``referees` as a framework:
+Add ``refere`` as a framework:

 	frameworks: ['referee']

 Then make sure you configure the ``karma-referee`` plugin.